 Science of evidence

-There are three primary ways of proving a theory or concept.
+So, there are the three primary ways of proving a theory or concept.
+These are

 Pratyaksh praman

-That is why perceptual evidence is the weakest form of evidence yet individuals perceive it as the strongest form of evidence.
-Don’t take offense, instead ponder on the following before forming your own opinion.
+That is why perceptual evidence is the weakest form of evidence yet we perceive it as the strongest form of evidence .
+Don’t take offense, instead ponder on the following before forming your own opinion on the applicability of this form of evidence to prove the matters.

 2. Gyandendriyan are not perfect.
 Our eyes see the sky is blue, whereas the sky has no color.
 An empty space is called sky.